diogoff/trackml-100/README.md

 * For each particle, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).

-* For each particle, we create a sequence of positions that the particle goes through.
+* For each particle, we create a sequence of _positions_ that the particle goes through (based on the new _position_ column that we just defined).

-* For each particle, we also create
+* For each particle, we also keep the sequence of _weights_ that correspond to each hit.